tBaxter/questions-for-employers/README.md

 **How often are there emergencies or times when people have to work extra hours?** Should be near zero.
 If not, it's probably a sign of either faulty DevOps or faulty management.

-**What is your turnover rate?** How many devs were hired last year and how many left?
+**What is your turnover rate?** How many people were hired last year and how many left?
 Over the past 2-3 years?
-What are you doing to improve retention.
+What is the average time people stay?
+What are you doing to improve retention?

 **Are the company’s managers inclined to call employees at home with questions or comments?** If so, that's bad.
 Doubly so if they'll call at night or weekends?